byung01/comp150-hashing/README.md

 ### 6. Performance Analysis and Improvements

-**Observations for Insertion Times:** For both H = 32 and H = 64, the increase in insertion time for hopscotch hashing is linear (both the dataset and the time it took to insert increased by a factor of 10 each time).
+**Observations for Insertion Times:**
+For both H = 32 and H = 64, the increase in insertion time for hopscotch hashing is linear (both the dataset and the time it took to insert increased by a factor of 10 each time).
 This performance is ideal, because there is no unreasonable increase in insertion time as inputs get exceptionally large.
 Hopscotch hashing with H = 32 takes less time than H = 64.
 H = 32 is faster, because the neighborhood is smaller, so we linear probe less and take less number of steps to get our value.

+For cuckoo hashing, we find that insertion times are pretty consistent with our expectations with small data sets.
+However, as the data set grew, the more and more our algorithm needed to expand the table.

+ expanding the table takes so long that the insertion time overall increases.
+This observation allows us to conclude that the insertions themselves are fast, but that the space complexity of the Cuckoo algorithm inhibits its usefulness.

 **Observations for Insertion Average Load Factors During Expansion:** First of all, we were surprised by the average load factors resulting from our implementation of hopscotch hashing.
 For H = 32, the average load factor was 88% at 10 million inputs.
 For H = 64, the average load factor was 92% at 10 million inputs.
 This means that H = 64 allows more values to be added to our table with minimal expansions.
 The results from the average load factors proves that hashing via the hopscotch algorithm guarantees a higher table density.
 High table density is desirable for hash tables, as it ensures that the table is filled as much as possible before expanding.
 Thus, we waste less space and and operational time on expanding.